 Contribution's income has fluctuated over the past 5yrs.
 This is due to the variability of both bulk and individual transfers into the Fund.
-Over the same period, individual member contributions have increased from £5.7m to £7.3m, being an increase of 27%.
+Over the same period, individual member contributions have increased from £6.1m to £8.1m, being an increase of 33%.
 This is due to a natural increase and auto enrolment.
 The employers' contributions were reviewed and agreed as a part of the Fund's triennial valuation.

-The table below summaries the Fund's income and expenditure for the past five years to 2021/22.
-The significant rise in expenditure is due to the Bulk transfer worth £18.6m in the year.
+The table below summaries the Fund's income and expenditure for the past five years to 2022/23.